 I know the winter holidays have passed, but I want to share one of the things we did in December to replace our usual winter traditions and create the sense of hygge that I long for this time of year.
-We took a “Silent Night, Holy Night” tour from Salzburg to see the Silent Night Chapel.
+We took a “Silent Night, Holy Night” tour from Salzburg, Austria to see the Silent Night Chapel.

 Silent Night, Holy Night